 Volkswagen ID.3 electric: specs, price, details and release date

-Following speculation that software issues had caused delays to the early stages of Volkswagen ID.3 production, the company has insisted that UK customers will still start to receive their cars this summer.
+Earlier in 2020, there was speculation that software issues had caused delays to the early stages of ID.3 production, but the company said at the time that UK customers would still start to receive their cars this summer.

-While Volkswagen admits that the cars will require a software update, it has confirmed in a statement that UK delivery timings are unaffected.
+While admitting that the cars would require a software update, it confirmed in a statement that UK delivery timings were unaffected.
 “The timeline for the ID.3 has not changed.
 Production of the First Edition began with a very flat start-up curve, rising steadily to market launch this summer," the statement said.

 "Our aim is to deliver 30,000 ID.3 First Editions simultaneously to customers in our pre-booking markets in Europe.
 The software is installed in the vehicles when they are produced in Zwickau – and will be updated to the latest version in the summer prior to customer handover.”

-Production versions of the ID.3 began rolling out of the company's plant in Zwickau in early November 2019.
+Production versions of the ID.3 began rolling out of the Zwickau plant in early November 2019.
 The factory contains 1,700 robots, with driverless transport systems and automated manufacturing technology used throughout the line; it'll build electric vehicles only from 2021.